 The packaging and transports contribute to how a product affects Earth’s natural resources.
 Thanks to our cold storage – finished in 2014 – we have eliminated the need for transports to external storage locations.

 About 25% of our yeast is distributed completely without packing material by administering liquid yeast from a tank or shipping container.
-As liquid yeast generate about 50% less CO2 per kilo compared to regular yeast, this approach has a significant sustainable impact.

 The production and consumption of food generates one-fourth of greenhouse gas emissions and a considerable part of society’s water consumption.
 It is therefore important that we take responsibility for our environmental impact from a life cycle perspective.
 It’s our goal to contribute to a circular economy by making better use of raw materials and maximize the usefulness of recycled product waste.
 Throughout our organization we work towards reducing food waste, limiting energy and water consumption in our facilities, increasing the percentage of renewable energy and minimizing the use of cooling water.